 - Tionne "T-Boz" Watikins, of the girl group TLC, wears her hair like this, even to this day.

-- Juno from the Soul Nomad, the commander of all the Nereid land forces.
+- Juno from Soul Nomad & the World Eaters, the commander of all the Nereid land forces.

 - May from Pokémon.
 A variant, as the rest of her hair appears to be tied up under her bandanna.